 3. Change up Your Study Space

-It is, no doubt, essential to have a quiet, peaceful study space.
+Without a doubt, it’s essential to have a quiet, peaceful study space.
 However, research has shown that varying where you study actually improves learning.
 Shake up your routine!
-Try studying in different rooms in your house or dorm, or alternate between the study area, the library, your favorite cafe, and the public park.
-It will help you to retain what you need to know and energize you, so your finals prep doesn’t become a chore.
+Try studying in different rooms in your house or apartment, or alternate between the study area, the library, your favorite cafe, and the public park.
+It will help you to retain what you need to know and keep you energized, so your finals prep doesn’t become a chore.

 4. Categorize Your Lessons in Order of Importance

 Prioritize the lessons that you find difficult.
-Spend extra time on more challenging classes, for example, math or physics.
+Spend extra time studying for more challenging classes.
+For example, if you’re struggling in math or physics, tackle those subjects first.
 Later, you can review your English or art history lessons, and they will be a breeze!

 Remember, you don’t have to devote equal time to every subject.
 Spend more time where you need to, and you won’t get an unpleasant shock at finals time.